-Working at height has been around for a number of years, and the pace of changes in recent years show that it is not slowing up anytime soon.
-It is often an essential part of activities in a range of industries – construction, telecommunications and offshore to name but a few.
+Working at height is often an essential part of work activity in a range of industries such as renewables, construction, telecommunications and offshore to name but a few.

 According to the UK HSE: